Apologies to those who may be disappointed. Please do book our Talks and Events early to ensure you have are able to enjoy them!

 Already our February talk The Ponds - Houses and People 1860-1913 is sold out, and we have limited spaces for our illustrated March and April talks.

 The intimate environment in historic Honeywood Museum restricts the numbers we are able to make available to those who wish to attend.
 If you'd like to book tickets, please do download, print and return our Booking Form as soon as possible.
-Free tea and coffee from 19:00 is included in the ticket prices.
+Teas and coffees from 19:00 are included in the ticket prices.

 Very many congratulations to those who had their tickets drawn by Alison Weir at last night's event: